luctst/learn-javascript/docs/overview.md

 - We also gonna show you some commons problems with the utilization of this notion.

 > **Note:** We displays the code with the codePen script or Github gist.

+We will use the `ES6` syntax in this repo so you maybe need to use `Babel` in order to make your code work.